Seeds of Clarity

 Such a simple question, yet hearing it stopped me completely.

-I tried to answer, jumping between ideas, dreams, and possibilities, but never really answering her question.
+I tried to answer, jumping between ideas, dreams, and possibilities, but never really touching the truth.

 And she was right.